-Our principal executive offices are located in San Diego, California where we lease approximately 45,000 square feet under an arrangement that expires in December 2010.
-In Calgary, we lease approximately 42,000 square feet for our research and development organization under a lease that expires in September 2007, of which we have subleased 24,000 square feet for the duration of this lease.
+Our principal executive offices are located in San Diego, California where we lease approximately 64,000 square feet under an arrangement that expires in December 2010.
+In Calgary, Canada, we lease approximately 24,000 square feet for our research and development organization under a lease that expires in September 2012.
 In Basingstoke, United Kingdom, we lease approximately 4,000 square feet for our European staff under a lease agreement that expires in December 2011.
+In Shanghai, China, we lease approximately 300 square meters for our Chinese staff under a lease agreement that expires in June 2010.
 We also lease space in various geographic locations abroad primarily for sales and support personnel or for temporary facilities.
-We believe that our existing facilities are adequate to meet our current needs and that we can renew our existing leases or obtain alternative space on terms that would not have a material impact on our financial results.
+We believe that our existing facilities are adequate to meet our current needs and that we can renew our existing leases or obtain alternative space on terms that would not have a material impact on our financial condition.